 Economic development is an important component of the County's Growth Management policy framework.
-Many long-term goals and objectives depend on economic activity and the opportunity for residents to live and work in the County.
+Many long-term goals and objectives including those identified in the County's Strategic Plan depend on economic activity and the opportunity for residents to live and work in the County.

 Agriculture has been an economic mainstay in the County for many years and will continue to evolve as changes to the agricultural industry take place.
 In this time of change it is important that the County develop diversity in it's economic base.
 The policies of this Plan are intended to protect the agriculture community while fostering new economic development opportunities.
-Through the policies of this plan the County will;
+Through the policies of this Plan the County will;

-- a) monitor the supply of employment land to ensure that a sufficient supply is available throughout the County and particularly in those municipalities with access to provincial highways and major arterial roads; - b) cooperate with local municipalities, the business community and other agencies to ensure that employment centres are served by modern infrastructure systems including road, rail, and telecommunications networks; - c) encourage local municipalities to provide a balanced mix of housing to ensure a sufficient labour force and reduce the need for commuting; - d) encourage local municipalities to promote a high standard of urban design to create healthy communities which attract investment; - e) support local municipalities to promote economic development opportunities adjacent to Provincial 400 series highways where justified through an amendment to the local official plan; and, - f) support the retention of educational, health, cultural and religious facilities to ensure that the County's communities are provided with those opportunities that facilitate growth and well-being.
-Such facilities provide a vital role in small communities and add economic vitality and a sense of place where quality of life is considered a major attraction for growth and development.
+- a) monitor the supply of employment land to ensure that a sufficient supply is available throughout the County and particularly in those municipalities with access to provincial highways and major arterial roads; - b) cooperate with local municipalities, the business community and other agencies to ensure that employment centres are served by modern infrastructure systems including road, rail, and telecommunications networks; - c) encourage local municipalities to provide a balanced mix of housing to ensure a sufficient labour force and reduce the need for commuting; - d) encourage local municipalities to promote a high standard of urban design to create healthy vibrant communities which attract investment; - e) support local municipalities to promote economic development opportunities adjacent to Provincial 400 series highways where justified through an amendment to the local official plan; and, - f) support the retention of educational, health, recreational, cultural and religious facilities to ensure that the County's communities are provided with those opportunities that facilitate growth and well-being.
+Such facilities provide a vital role in small communities and add economic vitality and a sense of place and community where quality of life is considered a major attraction for growth and development. - g) support opportunities to create a stronger and sustainable agricultural sector including the local agri-food system.